GezelligCode/Appointment-Scheduling-System/README.txt

 The purpose of this application is to create appointments between Customers and Contacts (called 'Consultants' on the front-end, for the end-users).
 The application is run by a third party, collectively referred to as Users.
 Users are able to create, modify, and remove appointments, customers, and contacts.
-In addition, the application is internationalized to accomodate for all main office locations: USA, Canada, and England.
-To accomodate for French-speaking users in regions of Canada, the application also translates the login page to French if the default locale indicates that the display language is French.
+In addition, the application is internationalized to accommodate for all main office locations: USA, Canada, and England.
+To accommodate for French-speaking users in regions of Canada, the application also translates the login page to French if the default locale indicates that the display language is French.